sourav8908/expense_tracker_web/README.md

 Usage
+- Use the Home page to view all expenses, with filters for date range and category
-- Click Add Expense to add new expenses
+- Click Add Expense to add new expense records
-- Use Edit button to update expenses
+- Use Edit button to update existing expenses
-- Use Delete button to remove expenses
+- Use Delete button to remove expenses (with confirmation)
-- Data is saved persistently in MySQL database
+- Click Summary in the navbar to view detailed reports:
+  - Total spending
+  - Spending by category
+  - Spending by month

 Assumptions and Design Notes
 - Single-user application (no authentication)
-- Categories are predefined but can be customized
+- Categories are predefined but can be customized in the code
 - Basic validation on input fields using WTForms
 - Ul built with Bootstrap for simplicity and responsiveness
+- Navbar links have been improved for better visibility and usability

 License
 This project is open source and free to use.